FIWARE-Ops/docs.academy/docs/integrated-courses/webinars.md

 **Difficulty:** <span style="color:#51b6a3">★&nbsp;★&nbsp;★</span>

+-   What is the Business API Ecosystem?
+-   How does the Business API Ecosystem relate to the FIWARE Security Framework?
+-   How can Context Data be monetized?
+    -   Demo
+-   How can the Business API Ecosystem be extended to fit custom environments?

 [![](https://img.youtube.com/vi/jsG7SYtP4FU/0.jpg)](https://www.youtube.com/watch?v=jsG7SYtP4FU "FIWARE Smart Water")

 In the digital economy, your context data has value and could be used as a potential revenue stream.
 Learn more about the FIWARE catalogue components that can be used to monetize your data easily and still maintain ownership

 This webinar introduces the Business API Ecosystem and its role in FIWARE as well as demonstrating a simple context broker monetization use case.
 The various microservices the use case relies upon (Business API , Keyrock, API Umbrella) are highlighted and other options are also considered.